Every small business owner must juggle many goals when starting and growing their business. Not all goals all equally important, however.

-You might strengthen your branding with content by creating infographics, e-books, and other assets that feature your company logo in the corner.
+You might strengthen your branding with content by creating ebooks, infographics, and other assets that feature your company logo in the corner.
 However, using content marketing wisely can support your branding efforts in additional ways.

 For example, the same study indicated that 72% of brands built credibility and trust with their audiences.
 Moreover, 68% of marketers said content helped them educate audiences.
 If people think you’re credible and trustworthy and that you share materials that help them learn, those things all bode well for your brand.

-You could create a simple social media graphic that breaks down your company’s most important values or details what made you decide to start a small business.
+You could create a simple social media graphic that breaks down your company’s most important values or details of what made you decide to start a small business.
 Those tactics help current and potential customers relate to you.

 Think about setting goals that tie into your content marketing strategy.
-Doing that makes it easier to measure the overall success.
+Doing that makes it easier to measure overall success.
 Perhaps you add new content to the company blog twice a week.
 A good goal in that example would be to increase traffic to posts by a certain percentage within a particular period.
 Alternatively, if you have not created regular content yet, your goal might be to find a feasible schedule for creating and posting it.

 And don’t worry if you don’t have time to be active on social and promote your content.
 It’s simple to find a solution for small business that helps you automate your social media marketing.